Christopher Clarke (judge)

-Sir Christopher Simon Courtenay Stephenson Clarke (born 14 March 1947) was a British judge of the Court of Appeal of England and Wales from 2013 to 2017.
+Sir Christopher Simon Courtenay Stephenson Clarke (born 14 March 1947) is a British judge who is president of the Bermuda Court of Appeal.
+He was a lord justice of the Court of Appeal of England and Wales from 2013 to 2017.

-He was educated at Marlborough College and Gonville and Caius College, Cambridge.
+Clarke was educated at Marlborough College and Gonville and Caius College, Cambridge.

-He was called to the bar at Middle Temple in 1969, and served as a judge of the High Court of Justice (Queen's Bench Division) from 2005 to 2013.
-He has been a judge of the Court of Ecclesiastical Causes Reserved since 2015.
+He was called to the bar at Middle Temple in 1969, became a QC on 1984 and served as a judge of the High Court of Justice (Queen's Bench Division) from 2005 to 2013.
+Clarke was counsel to the Bloody Sunday Inquiry (1998–2004).